 The Group's interest spread (which is the difference between the interest rates that the Group earns on its interest-earning assets and the interest rates that it pays on its interest-bearing liabilities) as well as the Group's net interest margin (which is its net interest income divided by its total average interest-earning assets) will be affected by changes in market interest rates.
-Sudden changes in interest rates or significant volatility in interest rates could result in a decrease in the Group's net interest income and net interest margin.
+Sudden changes in interest rates or significant volatility in interest rates might result in a decrease in the Group's net interest income and net interest margin.
 As a result of declining market interest rates, a globalisation of markets and increased competition, the Group's net interest margin has declined in recent years and might be volatile in future periods.
 This volatility will require the Group to develop and enhance continuously its risk management systems.

 The degree of the Group's exposure to interest rate risk is largely a function of the relative tenors of its interest-earning assets and interest-bearing liabilities, its ability to reprice (and the timing of any such repricing of) its interest-earning assets and interest-bearing liabilities (e.g., whether their interest rates are determined on a fixed or floating basis) and its ability to hedge against interest rate risk.
 For example, an increase in interest rates could cause interest expense on deposits (which are typically short-term and reset interest rates frequently) to increase more significantly and/or quickly than interest income from loans (which are short-, medium- and long-term), resulting in a potential reduction in net interest income.
-See "Risk Management".
+See "Risk Management."

-An increase in interest rates (such as the large increases in January 2014 described in "Risks relating to Turkey - High Current Account Deficit" above) might reduce the demand for loans from the Group and might result in mark-to-market losses on certain of its securities holdings, reducing net income or shareholders' equity.
+An increase in interest rates (such as the large increases that the Central Bank implemented in its January 2014 meeting to combat the increase in Turkey's current account deficit) might reduce the demand for loans from the Group and might result in mark-to-market losses on certain of its securities holdings, reducing net income or shareholders' equity.
 On the other hand, a decrease in the general level of interest rates might affect the Group through, among other things, increased pre-payments on its fixed rate loan portfolio and increased competition for deposits.
 As interest rates are highly sensitive to many factors beyond the Group's control, including national monetary policies and domestic and international economic and political conditions, the Group might be unable to mitigate effectively the adverse effect of such movements.